Im-Robles/app-dev/README.md

 *GIF LOADING ->*
 ![anime-violet-evergarden](https://user-images.githubusercontent.com/120182453/206701802-5f0b11f0-2215-4cbc-86cc-0bbfe213fa5a.gif)

-- It has 13 episode for the series
+- It has 13 episode.
 - It's genre is anime and drama
 - You need a tissue before watching this anime
 - It also had a movie